GCOM7140/group-project/README.md

 increase donations through snail mail and social media.
 However, we have not set a target for how much we want to raise at the end of this year.
 Your analysis of historical donations could help us set a target for this year.
 During the last two months of the year, we also promote our Subaru Share the Love Event.
-* March for Meals: The entire month of March in 2023 could be spent on community education (in conjunction with Meals on Wheels across the country) and culminate in an series of posts during the last week of the month, which is Champions week
-- where local celebrities and local/state/federal politicians help deliver meals to raise awareness for the needs of our homebound community.
+* March for Meals: The entire month of March in 2023 could be spent on community education (in conjunction with Meals on Wheels across the country) and culminate in an series of posts during the last week of the month, which is Champions week, where local celebrities and local/state/federal politicians will help deliver meals to raise awareness for the needs of our homebound community.
 * Volunteer Appreciation Month: we celebrate our volunteers every April, and we are interested learning how we could best highlight individual volunteers throughout the month of April 2023 while putting out calls for new volunteers.